alexeysp11/delivery-service-csharp/docs/processes/admin/clearcache.md

 ### Step-by-step execution

+- Manual Execution:
+    - Admin logs into the backend system
+    - Admin navigates to the cache management section
+    - Admin selects the cache to be cleared or triggers a full cache clearance
+    - Admin confirms the cache clearance action

+- Automatic Execution:
+    - Scheduled trigger or timer initiates cache clearance process
+    - System automatically identifies and clears outdated or unnecessary cache data

 ## Data

 The objects and DTOs used in this scenario would depend on the specific microservices and databases involved.